If you are searching for the answer to "How to be

 But the deeper questions beyond asking how to be happy remain: What is happiness? and What is its Source?

 I grew up believing that doing what others expected of me was as good as it was going to get.
 Making sure others were not upset and perhaps even proud, was my primary motivation.
-That was certainly not happiness, but my happiness had not been something that mattered to me until I started college.
+Diligently following all the world's rules seemed to ensure both safety and accomplishment.
+But it was certainly not happiness, except that I had not recognized that until I started college.

 Not connecting to a single memory in my past where I felt happy was a “wake up” call for me.
 It was obvious that I did not know how to be happy, in fact I discovered that early in life I had come to believe that my feelings were irrelevant to what I experienced in life.